-Most people (including this guy) were pretty shocked when Hugh Fearnley Whittingstall recently revealed that 2.5 billion “paper” coffee cups are being thrown away – and not recycled – in the UK every year .
+Most people (including this guy) were pretty shocked when Hugh Fearnley Whittingstall recently revealed that 2.5 billion “paper” coffee cups are being thrown away in the UK every year .
 That’s almost 5,000 a minute, or 7 million per day.
 This is because hardly any of them are actually able to be recycled in our local plants – despite what the likes of Costa and Starbucks would have you believe.
 In Cardiff, biodegradeable coffee cups are helping to tackle the problem.

-If you’re keen to enjoy the delights of a take-away coffee without the Eco-guilt, here are some local spots in Cardiff where you can pick up your daily caffeine fix with a clean, green conscience.
+Keen to enjoy the delights of a hot, take-away coffee without the Eco-guilt?
+Here are some local spots in Cardiff where you can pick up your daily caffeine fix with a clean, green conscience.

 Brodies Cofffe Cabin

 After being rescued from dereliction by coffee-loving-couple Ian and Danni, a former gardener’s hut in Gorsedd Gardens is now the permanent home of Brodie’s Coffee Co.
 It trumps Lufkin for the title of Cardiff’s tiniest coffee shop, and wins my vote for most picturesque, too!
-They use compostable cups (made by vegware) and stock freshly made sandwiches from the local Pettigrew Bakery (more on them below), whilst their beans come from Coaltown Coffee in Ammanford, a Welsh roastery that focuses on direct trade with small farms from across the coffee belt and who are “driven by remaining ethical”.
+They use compostable cups (made by vegware) and stock freshly made sandwiches from the local Pettigrew Bakery (more on them below).
+Their beans come from Coaltown Coffee, a Welsh roastery that focuses on direct trade with small farms and who are “driven by remaining ethical”.

 The Little Man Coffee Co

-Serving Coffee from a variety of Welsh roasters, Little Man Coffee is a favourite amongst the creative community of Cardiff.
-The venue plays host to regular craft events, talks and open mic nights, and it even has a basement space with projector, making it perfect for film screenings and cool pop ups (like this one from street-food faves, Brother Thai).
+Serving Coffee from a variety of Welsh roasters, Little Man Coffee is a favourite with the creative community of Cardiff.
+The venue plays host to regular craft events, talks and open mic nights, and has a basement space with a projector, making it perfect for film screenings and pop ups (like this one).
 Oh, and their take-out cups are fully compostable!

-Located just a stone’s throw from my new house, this traditional, Victorian-looking local bakery wouldn’t look out of place in the St Fagan’s Museum of Welsh Life.
-Whilst the style may be (purposefully) old-fashioned, everything else about this place is forward thinking – from offering a 5% discount to bakery customers who shop with their reusable jute bags, to using compostable vegware cups here – and in the tearooms (see below) – since 2012.
+Located just a stone’s throw from my new house, this traditional, Victorian-looking bakery wouldn’t look out of place in the St Fagan’s Museum of Welsh Life.
+Whilst the style may be (purposefully) old-fashioned, everything else about this place is forward thinking.
+From offering a 5% discount to bakery customers who shop with their reusable jute bags, to using compostable vegware cups here – and in the tearooms (see below) – since 2012.

 We don't just do Tea but are also proud of our delightful coffee that is roasted in Herefordshire. pic.twitter.com/tqy6i724me